 2012-13: Lee made his NHL debut in two games for the Islanders after signing a two-year entry-level contract with New York in April 2013 following his junior season at Notre Dame.
 He scored a goal in his first game, a 5-2 win over Winnipeg on April 2nd and had an assist against Tampa Bay four days later.
 Lee was -3 with no penalty minutes and averaged 8:12 minutes of ice time.
 He was with the Islanders during their playoff series with Pittsburgh but did not play in any games.
 Lee was Notre Dame’s leading scorer in his final season of college hockey – scoring 20 goals with 18 assists in 41 games and was +18 with 37 penalty minutes.
 The Fighting Irish won the final CCHA playoff championship after finishing second to Miami in the regular season.
 Notre Dame lost to St. Cloud State in the NCAA Midwest Regional semifinals.

-At 6’3 and 213 lbs, Lee has good size.
-He is exceedingly strong on his skates and quite mobile, with great balance and agility.
-He also has some speed to go with it.
-Lee utilizes his large frame, strength and long reach.
-He is not only a difficult player to move off of the puck, but he can also power his way through the opposition’s checks too.
-He is very strong along the boards and in the corners.
-Drives to the net and protects the puck.
-He can also deliver some bone-jarring hits.
+Lee has proven to be the epitome of a streak scorer thus far in his pro career.
+A big player who is exceedingly fast and strong on his skates and quite mobile with great balance and agility, Lee utilizes his large frame, strength and long reach.
+He is a difficult player to move off of the puck and can power his way through opposition checks.
+Lee is very strong along the boards and in the corners.
+He has a very heavy shot and gets pucks to the net.